awsdocs/aws-net-developer-guide/doc_source/iam-examples-policies.md

 ## Attach a Managed Role Policy<a name="attach-a-managed-role-policy"></a>

 Create an [AmazonIdentityManagementServiceClient](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/IAM/TIAMServiceClient.html) object\.
-Next, create an [AttachRolePolicyRequest](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/IAM/TAttachRolePolicyRequest.html) object containing the parameters needed to attach the policy to the role, the role name, and the Jason policy returned by the `GenerateRolePolicyDocument` method\.
+Next, create an [AttachRolePolicyRequest](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/items/IAM/TAttachRolePolicyRequest.html) object containing the parameters needed to attach the policy to the role, the role name, and the JSON policy returned by the `GenerateRolePolicyDocument` method\.
 Be sure to use a valid role from the roles associated with your AWS account\.

 ```
 public static void AttachRolePolicy()